-Business restructuring during the Coronavirus COVID19 pandemic involves restructuring of a company’s assets and liabilities.
-The procedure includes suspending or ceasing a business line, closing stores or factories, and creating general team member cutbacks.
+Business restructuring during the Coronavirus COVID19 pandemic involves restructuring the assets and liabilities of a company.
+The procedure involves suspending or terminating a business, closing shops or factories, and creating general team-member cuts.
 Decisions either for performance, cost or location.
 The procedure involves a charge against earnings for that trading period.
 Compare debt restructuring.

-Companies restructure ready to sell, merger, change business direction or be absorbed into the existing group.
+Companies restructuring ready to sell, merger, change the direction of the business or be incorporated into the existing group.
 Therefore, it may restructure after the failure of a new product, consuming cash and building debt, and reducing operating costs accordingly.

-However, subject to the approval of shareholders and possibly creditors, the board may decide to sell company assets, raise cash, reduce debt, and consider a pre-pack administration.
+However, subject to the approval of shareholders and possibly creditors, the board may however decide to then sell company assets, raise cash, reduce debt, and consider a pre-pack administration.

-Business Restructuring during the Coronavirus Covid19 – The Process?
+Business Restructuring during Coronavirus Covid19 – The Process?

-When a company is restructured internally, operations, processes, departments or ownership can change, making it more integrated and profitable.
+When a company is restructured internally, operations, processes, departments or ownership can however change, which then makes it more integrated and profitable.

-Advisors typically join short term, to implement the restructuring plans.
-Divisions however may be sold to other investors, and a new management team starting from the top is put in place.
+Advisors usually join in the short term to implement restructuring plans.
+However, the divisions can be sold to other investors, and a new management team is set up from the top.

 Results include alterations in new efficient procedures.
 The company invests in updated computer systems and the latest software, faster, bigger networks, possible relocation, or company sites’ closure.

-During the restructuring, legal teams remain close to assist with issues.
+During restructuring, legal teams remain close to then assist with issues.